By William Shakespeare

 Directed by Matt Wallace

-Entire contents copyright © 2016 Eli Keel.
+Entire contents copyright © 2016 Allie Keel.
 All rights reserved.

 If you’re lucky, the stench of death will hang in the air.
 When you get out of your car and make your way past the glitzy dance club to the dingy warehouse outback, the stench helps set the scene.